This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Faster browsing: Recent technology updates allow customers to browse faster with only slightly lower resolution of downloaded images.
+Faster browsing: Recent technology updates allow customers to browse faster with only slightly lower resolution of downloaded images.

-- Access in more places: Juno is another provider that brings Internet access to some of the most remote regions in the United States and Canada.
+Access in more places: Juno is another provider that brings Internet access to some of the most remote regions in the United States and Canada.

-- Low cost: Like its sister ISP NetZero, this is a very low cost option with quick set up times and no installation required for its dialup plans.
+Low cost: Like its sister ISP NetZero, this is a very low cost option with quick set up times and no installation required for its dialup plans.

-- Best for People in remote areas, those who want low-cost access and those who want dial-up services.
+Best for: People in remote areas, those who want low-cost access and those who want dial-up services.

-Juno Company Profile
+Juno Online Services Company Information